-U.S. calls for access to Canadian dairy market at latest NAFTA talks
+Trump hints at bilateral trade deal during Trudeau meeting

 "There will always be challenges that come up that we talk through and work through, but the overall picture is what we can't lose sight of, that we have benefited immeasurably from what we have been able to build together."

-Mr. Brady also talked about the importance of free trade, calling Canada and the U.S. "great allies" who share a mutually beneficial trading relationship.
+Mr. Brady also talked about the importance of free trade, calling Canada and the United States "great allies" who share a mutually beneficial trading relationship.

 "But no relationship is without its challenges.
 We look forward to discussing today how we can eliminate existing barriers," he said.